Frame Your Self-Image With Positive Words: Be Your Champion

 Be Confident

 Having the jitters on the big day is quite normal.
-However, if you are overwhelmed by nervousness, you will likely ramble, stutter, and not think clearly.
+However, you will likely ramble, stutter, and not think clearly if you are nervous.
 So relax and shake off those nerves before the interview.

 Be confident in yourself and your preparation.
 Give authentic, well-articulated, and complete answers.
 Confidence prevents you from putting yourself in a submissive position.